klamma/ar-for-eu-book/_pages/chapters/apm.md

 - How many potential buyers are there?
 - How many potential customers will be interested in my product?
 A market analysis can also include an analysis of the competitors.
-- Who are the companies offering a similiar product or a service?
+- Who are the companies offering a similar product or a service?
 - What do they charge for their product?
 - What are their product features?